azzgo/walnut/README.md

 * Non-blocking
 * Good for displaying on a flatscreen TV

 Service States
 --------------

 * Green: up and running
 * Red: service is misbehaving
 * Polling service: making HTTP request to a status api/page
-* Pending: good for CI build/test process
+* Pending: good for monitor target build/test process
 * Unknown: HTTP request to a status page/api has failed